Information for those attending a summer 2023 graduation ceremony

 The correct option to choose for an undergraduate MA degree is "Bachelors/First Degrees (MA U/Grad)".

 What is the dress code?

 Graduation ceremonies are a formal occasion.
 The dress code consists of your gown, hood, and formal dress.
 While there is no formal dress code, we recommend one of the following:

 - A dark suit, white shirt, with a white bow tie (normal dark ties are also acceptable)

 - A dark dress

 - A dark trouser or skirt suit, with a white shirt or blouse

 - Other formal attire related to your cultural tradition or national costume

-When your name is called, you are required to walk across the stage.
+When your name is called, you are required to walk across the stage via a ramp.
 We recommend you wear flat or low-heeled shoes.

 What name will appear on my degree certificate?